-LSAA - DESIGN & CONSTRUCT GUIDELINES FOR TENSION MEMBRANE AND SHADE STRUCTURES
+GUIDELINES FOR DESIGN, FABRICATION AND INSTALLATION OF TENSION MEMBRANE AND SHADE STRUCTURES

-- d. the ability to organize suitable cranes and other equipment and have this equipment operated by certified operators and to have the ability to instruct these operators in any different procedures that may be required in handling large flexible and lightweight panels - e. the use of safety harnesses, anchorage points for workers and generally provision of a safe working environment, often at height - f. to have suitable numbers of hand tools, portable pulling devices, extra shackles, clamps etc available so as to avoid delays in securing a roof panel against damage from wind during erection - g. to be able to prestress the panels in a controlled manner to avoid local wrinkling and stresses - h. to be continuously aware of weather conditions and forecasted weather conditions during the expected erection time period - i. to have the ability and equipment available to secure any partially installed panel safely in the event of high winds, rain, electrical storm or other unplanned or planned delays.
+- c. the ability to prepare the site such as clearing of debris, adding of padding to resist abrasion whilst roof panels are moved across the site or lifted above existing objects, protection from sharp edges - d. the ability to organize suitable cranes and other equipment and have this equipment operated by certified operators and to have the ability to instruct these operators in any different procedures that may be required in handling large flexible and lightweight panels - e. the use of safety harnesses, anchorage points for workers and generally provision of a safe working environment, often at height - f. to have suitable numbers of hand tools, portable pulling devices, extra shackles, clamps etc. available so as to avoid delays in securing a roof panel against damage from wind during erection - g. to be able to pre-stress the panels in a controlled manner to avoid local wrinkling and stresses - h. to be continuously aware of weather conditions and forecasted weather conditions during the expected erection time period - i. to have the ability and equipment available to secure any partially installed panel safely in the event of high winds, rain, electrical storm or other unplanned or planned delays - j. to be aware of any Occupational Health and Safety Requirements and other requirements from bodies such as Work Cover - k. to ensure workers have the appropriate tickets or qualifications to match the work to be performed.